CatenaTools/catena-public-docs/features/parties/index.md

 In a `JoinPartyWithInviteCodeRequest`, a player must specify the invite code of the party they are attempting to join, and may optionally provide metadata specific to themselves as a player in this party.

-If they were able to join the party successfully, they will be returned a `JoinPartyWithInviteCodeResponse` containing the `Party` object describing the party of which they are now a member.
+If they were able to join the party successfully, they will receive a `JoinPartyWithInviteCodeResponse` containing data describing the party of which they are now a member.

+{% admonition type="info" %}
-**Note: There is currently no restriction on the number of players that may join a single party.
-That being said, parties attempting to enter matchmaking will have to be of a particular size depending on the game mode for which the matchmaker is attempting to form a match e.g. a max party size of three for a 3v3 game mode.**
+There is currently no restriction on the number of players that may join a single party.
+That being said, parties attempting to enter matchmaking will have to be of a particular size depending on the matchmaker's configured game mode, e.g. a max party size of three for a 3v3 game mode.
+{% /admonition %}

 ## How can players leave a party?